dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </table>

 Expired reservations are removed daily.
-If a pattern changes, values that was already reserved will be accepted when storing data, even if they don't match the new pattern, as long as the reservation has not expired.
+If a pattern changes, values that were already reserved will be accepted when storing data, even if they don't match the new pattern, as long as the reservation has not expired.